The 2011 Socionomics Summit

 - Indiana University professor Johan Bollen and Huina Mao: "Measurements of public mood states predict the DJIA."
 Bollen and Mao's analysis of social mood exhibited in Twitter feeds predicted changes in the closing values of the DJIA at an accuracy of 86.7%.

 - Successful hedge fund manager Scott Reamer: "Socionomics as an Investment Philosophy: the 'Unified Field Theory' of Economics, Physics, and Sociology."
-Reamer gives his thoughts on why the socionomic hypothesis is critical to dealing with life's inherent uncertainties – in markets, in academia, and in life.
+Reamer gives his thoughts on why the socionomic hypothesis is critical to dealing with inherent uncertainties – in markets, in academia, and in life.

 - Scholar and best-selling author of Mood Matters, John Casti: "Anticipation of Extreme Events in Human Society."
 Casti explains how the social mood of a population is a leading indicator of collective social events of all types, ranging from trends in popular culture to the rise and collapse of world powers.